What Does the Home Inspection Process Look Like?

 Review Your Home Inspection Report

-We will send your report within 24 hours of the inspection.
+A detailed, easy-to-read report with photos will typically be delivered within 24 hours of the inspection.

-Whether buying, selling, or maintaining your home, Quality Pro Home Inspections offers professional, reliable service from your first call.
-As a certified home inspector, I’ll walk through the home with you, sharing as much detail as you want to learn.
-My inspections follow the Home Inspectors Association of British Columbia’s Scope of Inspection for a thorough evaluation.
+As an accredited home inspector, I’ll walk through the home with you, explain the findings in plain language, and share as much detail as you want to learn.
+Each inspection follows the Home Inspectors Association of British Columbia’s Scope of Inspection and is focused on helping you understand the home’s condition with confidence.

-After the walk-through, I’ll review the home’s overall condition with you, highlighting urgent concerns and items to monitor for future maintenance.
-All findings will be clearly detailed in my easy-to-read Spectora report, delivered in HTML and/or PDF format with images for reference.
+After the inspection, I’ll review the home’s overall condition with you, highlighting significant concerns, safety items, and maintenance considerations.
+All observations and recommendations will be clearly documented in an easy-to-read digital report with photos for reference.

 Structural Systems